Risk Management

 |

-| Threats | A cyber attack on the Group could cause a suspension of operations due to a stoppage of information systems, and costs for restoring systems could be incurred. | ||
+| Threats | A cyber-attack on the Group could cause a suspension of operations due to a stoppage of information systems, and costs for system restoration and related measures could be incurred. | ||

 | Risk details and impacts | Actions | ||